 For example, you must keep documents that support:

-Gross receipts or the total income that your organization receives during the year.
+Gross receipts, or the total income that your organization receives during the year.
 Records should show the amounts and sources.

 Employment tax records, including information about pension payments, wages paid, tax deposits paid, as well as employees' names, addresses, Social Security numbers and dates of employment.
 You also must keep copies of employees' and recipients' income tax withholding allowance certificates (Forms W-4, W-4P, W-4S, and W-4V).

-The law generally does not require a special kind of recordkeeping system.
+The law generally doesn't require a special kind of recordkeeping system.
 You can choose any system suited to your organization's activities that clearly shows income and expenses.
 An easy way to organize documents is by year and type of income or expense.
 The documents that can be used as supporting evidence varies, but generally include: